fuqiangg/Spline-regression-demo/README.md

 # Spline regression

 ## 1. Data
-The data for this demo is from this article Edwards, J. R., & Parry, M. E. (2018).
+The data for this demo comes from this article Edwards, J. R., & Parry, M. E. (2018).
 On the use of spline regression in the study of congruence in organizational research.
 Organizational Research Methods, 21(1), 68-110. <br />
 The link for the original data is http://public.kenan-flagler.unc.edu/faculty/edwardsj/index.htm <br />

 I select some variables of job attributes: athh, athw, relh, relw, varh, varw, auth, autw, jobsat <br />